 Crock Pot Zuppa Toscana

-With a short list of ingredients, this easy crock pot zuppa Toscana is a hearty one pot meal that's a simple slow cooker meal everyone will love!
+With a short list of ingredients, this easy lightened up crock pot zuppa Toscana is a hearty one pot meal that's a simple slow cooker meal everyone will love!

 Ingredients